The Rubber Band: Plot summary

-Nero Wolfe is approached by Anthony Perry, president of the Seaboard Products Corporation, who is concerned that one of his employees is being unjustly accused of theft.
-A package containing $30,000 has gone missing, and Ramsey Muir, the company's vice-president is accusing Clara Fox, Perry's personal assistant.
+Nero Wolfe is approached by Anthony D. Perry, president of the Seaboard Products Corporation, who is concerned that one of his employees is being unjustly accused of theft.
+A package containing $30,000 has gone missing, and Ramsey Muir, the company's vice-president, is accusing Clara Fox, Perry's personal assistant.
 Perry's meeting with Archie Goodwin is interrupted by Harlan Scovil, who has recently arrived in New York City from Wyoming and is one of a group that has a later appointment with Wolfe.
-At one point Scovil seems to mistake Perry for another man, Mike Walsh.
+At one point, Scovil seems to mistake Perry for another man, Mike Walsh.

 Before Archie can attend to Scovil, he is summoned to Perry's offices, where Muir—motivated by jealousy and spite after Clara rejected his advances—is threatening to call the police.
 Archie's preliminary investigations turn up little, and he arrives back to the brownstone to learn that Scovil has left, summoned away by a telephone call.
 However, the other members of his group have arrived, including the real Mike Walsh, and Archie is surprised to discover that Clara Fox is their leader.
 Clara wishes to hire Wolfe to recover a sum of money owed to the group by the Marquis of Clivers, a British nobleman in America on confidential government business.
-Years ago, the group (or in the case of Clara, her father) were a Wild West posse called "The Rubber Band", and they saved the future Marquis from a lynching.
+Years ago, the group (or in the case of Clara, her father) were a Wild West posse called "The Rubber Band," and they saved the future Marquis from a lynching.
 The Marquis promised them a substantial share of his fortune in return but has rebuffed Clara's claims.